tteeoo/discordbot/README.md

 Points of course, are independent of the server and will transfer from server to server

-The bot is currently in development and many more features are soon to come
+The bot is currently in development and many more features are soon to come Anyone is free to fork, reproduce, or pull the code; This bot may serve as a template for bots of its nature Pardon the lazy commit messages

 Features in the works: